gto76/python-cheatsheet/README.md

 ### Type
 Type is the root class.
 If only passed the object it returns it's type.
-Otherwise it creates new class (and not the instance!).
+Otherwise it creates a new class (and not the instance!).
 ```python
 type(class_name, parents<tuple>, attributes<dict>)
 ```